Like a lot of people, the ‘current situation’ has had me dusting off my trainers, and running.

 Nike sell the lifestyle.
 The app goes far beyond just running.
 It offers: guided mediation sessions (partnered with Headspace), live yoga classes, downloadable stencils for spray painting, basketball trick tips etc etc.

 Everything is cool, progressive, and forward thinking.
 It feels like everything a sports-wear brand should be in 2020.
 Most activities can of course be shared, and you can chat with other members/friends.
 The word ‘community’ is overused in the biz – but this really feels like a genuine community, for such a global company.

 A really impressive feature, is ‘rewards for exercise’.
 Completed a goal?
 Beaten your personal best?
 You’ll receive ‘exclusive’ pre-release codes, member-only products and event invites that are personalised to the individual.
-There are also discounts through-out your birthday month – an effective tactic, as consumers are psychologically more likely to make purchases during this time.
+There are also discounts through-out your birthday month – a common, but effective tactic, to reach consumers when they’re psychologically more likely to make purchases.